 - Select the Settings icon, scroll to the bottom and tap on Lock.

-You can control the Nest through your Google Home app, which can be accessed from your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 The preset temperatures on your Nest can also be changed from the app.
-From the home screen, find your Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
+From the home screen, choose Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 By selecting one of those three options, you can change the temperature for that preset.

-- Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it will show a preset schedule for you to customize as you wish.
+- Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it will show a preset schedule before letting you customize it.
 Once setup is complete, that’s the schedule it will use.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and select the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat

 Nest thermostats can be integrated with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and current setup to see which Nest model would be compatible with your system.
+Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and current setup to determine which Nest model works with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Auburn.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Auburn.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Don't forget, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.